-Boho boutique stay Mukan Luxury Resort has the Tulum appeal, but with an island-castaway twist – none of the typical tourist-crowding – and a seriously eco-conscious ethic.
-This all-suite nine-room stay is on a secluded spit of sand and the only hotel in the Sian Ka’an Biosphere reserve; here you’ll find no traffic, just thatched-roof, white-walled villas, a few serenely relaxed neighbours, a dainty oceanfront spa, creative locally-inspired cuisine and arguably the best cocktails on the coast.
+Boho boutique stay Mukan Luxury Resort has the Tulum appeal – gorgeous water, white sand beaches and swaying palm trees – but with an endlessly inviting island-castaway twist and none of the typical tourist-crowding.
+This all-suite, nine-room stay is on a secluded spit of sand in the Sian Ka’an Biosphere reserve and has an eco-conscious ethic; here you’ll find no traffic, just thatched-roof, white-walled villas, a few serenely relaxed neighbours, a dainty oceanfront spa, creative locally-inspired cuisine and arguably the best cocktails on the coast.

 Get this when you book through us: